Dermisfit0301/Slackathon-Fraudwatch-Misfit/README.md

 Pandas used for data analysis and manipulation

-Numpy for mathematical formulae and stuff like that.
+Numpy for mathematical formulae and operations.

 Seaborn for data visualization